 Bodhi’s minimalism philosophy means that few applications come pre-installed on your system.
 Which means you are free to populate it with whatever software packages suit you best.
 This article describes the various ways you can do this.

 The Bodhi Linux AppCenter features a great selection of excellent software, all of which are verified to run without problems.
-All software in the AppCenter is installed directly from the default web browser (Epiphany), making software installation a breeze.
+All software in the AppCenter is installed directly from the default web browser (Chromium), making software installation a breeze.
 Search for the software by name or select from the listed categories to see what’s on offer.

 Synaptic Package Manager